-The fee also covers direct communications with your doctor: phone, text, email or video chat.
+The fee also covers direct communications with your doctor: phone, email or video chat.

 We treat all kinds of common everyday problems like colds, flu, strep, rashes and injuries.

-We also treat more complicated long term medical problems like adult diabetes, high blood pressure, high cholesterol and thyroid disorder.
+We also treat more complicated long term medical problems like adult diabetes, high blood pressure, high cholesterol, depression, anxiety and thyroid disorders.

-Our physicians will coordinate a patient’s care with the hospital’s team and there isn’t an extra charge for this service.
-If you require hospital care you will likely be under the care of a specialist, and that’s not covered by our fee.
+Our physicians can coordinate a patient’s care with the hospital’s team .
+If you require hospital care you will likely be under the care of a specialist.
+Hospital and specialist fees are not covered by our membership.
 Other hospital charges and associated costs will still apply.
 That’s when your insurance will come in.
-Dr. Walsh and Dr. Kwark will then pick up your care upon discharge.
+Dr. Walsh, Dr. Kwark & Dr Coffey will then pick up your care upon discharge.
 They will work closely with the specialists and hospital team upon admission and discharge so that there is continuity in all of your care.

 Yes. doctor direct currently accepts patients 5years and older.

 We ask that children be fully immunized according to North Carolina requirements.